sghost13/gh-aws-deploy-oidc/README.md

 ### Bootstrap the project with CDK
 1. From your local machine, bootstrap the project.
    - It needs to exist in AWS so itself has a role to assume from Github actions.
-Chicken/Egg problem.
    - Run `cdk deploy --all` from the root of the project.

 ### Configure the Actions Workflow